 Inbound Marketing primarily focuses on bringing in users/customers to your organization’s offerings.
 The inbound funnel has three stages, Attract, Engage, and Close.
 It enables the marketers to deliver value-based communication to each of these segments.
 Things get murky when the various digital touchpoints used in inbound marketing practices like Search Engine Optimization, Social Media Marketing, Digital, and offline branding, etc., create decentralization of insights.

 - Marketers use Social Media and landing pages to work on engagement.

 - The Sales team uses email campaigns for lead generation.

 - Client Relationship Managers use automated content management systems for responses.

-Since the touchpoints are decentralized, the challenge lies in making the communications coherent and personalized across the different account segments.
-Here is where ABM steps in and does its role gracefully.
+Since the touchpoints are scattered, the challenge lies in making the communications coherent and personalized across the different account segments.

 What's behind the ABM funnel?